jessitron/jessitron.com/index.md

 ---
 <img class="portrait" src="images/square-smallish.jpg" />

 I'm incredibly excited to be a software developer.

-Especially now that I work at [Atomist](https://www.atomist.com) on automating everyone's software development.
+Youc an hire me for [consulting](https://blog.atomist.com/consulting).

 I do some blogging, on the [Atomist blog](https://blog.atomist.com), and [my personal blog](https://blog.jessitron.com).
 You can get my small thoughts with added personal remarks if you sign up for [my newsletter](https://tinyletter.com/jessitron).